-The best way to negotiate the disadvantages of using a credit card is to keep a regular check on your credit card’s outstanding balance.
+The best way to stay away from the drawbacks of using a credit card is to keep a regular check on your credit card’s outstanding balance.
 Doing this is equally simple as it is important, and to make it easier for you, we have listed down the available ways in which you can easily check credit card balance.

 What is Credit Card Balance?

-A credit card balance is basically the total amount of money that you owe to the bank, at any given point in time.
-As you make purchases on your credit card, your credit card balance increases, and when you make the payments of your credit card bills, your credit card balance decreases.
+A credit card balance is basically the total amount of money left after deducting the spends from the credit limit.
+As you make purchases on your credit card, your credit card balance decreases, and when you make the payments of your credit card bills, your credit card balance increases.
 This can be easily checked by making a credit card balance inquiry.